yoctoproject/poky/documentation/sdk-manual/extensible.rst

 command:

 .. image:: figures/sdk-devtool-modify-flow.png
-   :align: center
+   :width: 100%

-1. *Preparing to Modify the Code*: The top part of the flow shows three scenarios by which you could use ``devtool modify`` to prepare to work on source files.
+#. *Preparing to Modify the Code*: The top part of the flow shows three
+   scenarios by which you could use ``devtool modify`` to prepare to work on source files.
 Each scenario assumes the following: